David Durenberger: United States Senate

-On November 7, 1978, Durenberger was elected to the United States Senate in a special election to complete the unexpired term of Senator Hubert Humphrey, who died earlier in the year; Humphrey's wife Muriel held the seat until Durenberger's election.
+On November 7, 1978, Durenberger was elected to the United States Senate in a special election to complete the unexpired term of Senator Hubert Humphrey, who died earlier in the year; Humphrey's wife Muriel Humphrey held the seat until Durenberger's election.
 Durenberger was reelected in 1982 and again in 1988, defeating Mark Dayton and Minnesota Attorney General Skip Humphrey, respectively.

-In the 99th Congress, Durenberger chaired the Select Committee on Intelligence and the Health Subcommittee of the Senate Finance Committee, giving him a leadership role in national health reform.
+In the 99th Congress, Durenberger chaired the United States Senate Select Committee on Intelligence and the Health Subcommittee of the United States Senate Committee on Finance, giving him a leadership role in national health reform.
 He also chaired the Intergovernmental Relations Subcommittee, led President Ronald Reagan's New Federalism effort in 1982, and was a 14-year member of the Advisory Committee on Intergovernmental Relations.
-He was a member of the Senate Environment Committee, the Government Affairs Committee, and the committee now known as the Health, Education, Labor, and Pensions Committee, and served as vice chair of the Pepper Commission in 1989–90.
+He was a member of the Senate Environment Committee, the Government Affairs Committee, and the committee now known as the United States Senate Committee on Health, Education, Labor and Pensions, and served as vice chair of the Pepper Commission in 1989–90.

-Durenberger was Senate sponsor of the Medicare Catastrophic act, the AHCPR (now AHRQ) on voting rights for the disabled, the Americans with Disabilities Act, President George H. W. Bush's 1000 Points of Light, President Bill Clinton's National and Community Service Act, National Service Learning, the Consumer Choice Education Act, the Safe Drinking Water Act, the Direct Lending Act, and the Women's Economic Equity Act.
-Durenberger voted for the bill establishing Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987 (as well as to override Reagan's veto).
-He voted to confirm Robert Bork and Clarence Thomas to the U.S. Supreme Court.
+Durenberger was Senate sponsor of the Medicare Catastrophic act, the AHCPR (now AHRQ) on voting rights for the disabled, the Americans with Disabilities Act of 1990, President George H. W. Bush's Thousand points of light, President Bill Clinton's National and Community Service Act, National Service Learning, the Consumer Choice Education Act, the Safe Drinking Water Act, the Direct Lending Act, and the Women's Economic Equity Act.
+Durenberger voted for the bill establishing Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987 (as well as to override Ronald Reagan's veto).
+He voted to confirm Robert Bork and Clarence Thomas to the Supreme Court of the United States.

+Misuse of public funds

 In 1990, the senate voted 96–0 to censure Durenberger for ethics violations related to evading limits on $100,000 in speaking fees and using his condominium in Minneapolis to collect $40,000 in travel reimbursements.
-He remains the most recent U.S. senator to be censured.
 The Minnesota Supreme Court indefinitely suspended Durenberger's Minnesota law license on January 11, 1991, pursuant to a stipulation.
 It reinstated his license on March 22, 2000.

 Durenberger did not run for reelection in 1994 and was succeeded by Rod Grams.
 In 1995, he pleaded guilty to charges of misuse of public funds while in office and was sentenced to one year of probation.